ibm-cloud-docs/vmwaresolutions/vcenter/vc_vcenterserveroverview.md

 ### Virtualization management

-This layer consists of vCenter Server Appliance (vCSA), NSX Manager, two NSX ESGs, three NSX Controllers, Platform Services Controller (PSC) virtual appliance, and the IBM CloudDriver virtual machine.
+This layer consists of vCenter Server Appliance (vCSA), NSX Manager, two NSX ESGs, three NSX Controllers, Platform Services Controller (PSC) virtual appliance, and the IBM CloudDriver virtual server instance (VSI).
+The CloudDriver VSI is deployed on demand as needed for certain operations such as adding hosts to the environment.

 The base offering is deployed with a vCenter Server appliance that is sized to support an environment with up to 400 hosts and up to 4000 VMs.
 The same vSphere API-compatible tools and scripts can be used to manage the IBM-hosted VMware environment.

 In total, the base offering requires 38 vCPU and 67 GB vRAM that are reserved for the virtualization management layer.
 The remaining host capacity for your VMs depends on several factors, such as oversubscription rate, VM sizing, and workload performance requirements.

-For details about the architecture, see [{{site.data.keyword.vmwaresolutions_full}} architecture reference](../archiref/solution/solution_overview.html).
+For details about the architecture, see [{{site.data.keyword.vmwaresolutions_short}} architecture reference](../archiref/solution/solution_overview.html).

-## vCenter Server technical specifications
+## Technical specifications for vCenter Server instances

 The following components are included in your vCenter Server instance.